Inside: 23 science-backed sleep tips for deeper, more restful zzz’s that work even if you have kids!

 Here are three tips for reducing blue light at night:

-- Install F.lux – It’s a free software that removes blue hues from your computer screen at night.
-Download it here.
+Install F.lux.
+It’s a free software that removes blue hues from your computer screen at night.

-3. Optimize Your Levels Of This “Miracle Mineral”
+3. Optimize Your Levels Of This “Magic Mineral” ^

-Sleep problems are often a symptom of magnesium deficiency.
+Sleep problems can be a symptom of magnesium deficiency.
 We’re not exactly sure why, but we do know that this “miracle mineral” relaxes achy muscles, and calms the mind by assisting with the production of the neurotransmitter GABA and mitigates the effects of stress, so that may be part of it.

 This study also suggests that magnesium may improve sleep quality by increasing melatonin levels and decreasing cortisol levels.

 How To Improve Your Magnesium Levels